weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 Weaviate's vector-first storage system takes care of all storage operations with a vector index.
 Storing data in a vector-first manner not only allows for semantic or context-based search, but also makes it possible to store *very* large amounts of data without decreasing performance (assuming scaled well horizontally or having sufficient shards for the indices).

 ## Weaviate's vector index
-The first vector index Weaviate supports is [HNSW](/developers/weaviate/concepts/vector-index.md#hnsw), which is also the default vector index type.
-Typical for HNSW is that this index type is super fast at query time, but more costly when in the building process (adding data with vectors).
-If your use case values fast data upload higher than super fast query time and high scalability, then other vector index types may be a better solution (e.g. [Spotify's Annoy](https://github.com/spotify/annoy)).
-If you want to contribute to a new index type, you can always contact us or make a pull request to Weaviate and build your own index type.
+The first vector index type that Weaviate supports is [Hierarchical Navigable Small Worlds (HNSW)](/developers/weaviate/concepts/vector-index.md#hnsw).
+Consequently, HNSW is the default vector index type.
+HNSW indexes are scalable and super fast at query time, but HNSW algorithms are costly during the building process (adding data with vectors).

+If fast data upload is more important for your application than fast query time and high scalability, then a different type of vector index may be a better solution for you.
+[Spotify's Annoy](https://github.com/spotify/annoy) index is one example.

+If you want to contribute to developing a new index type at Weaviate, you can always contact us or make a pull request in our GitHub project.
 Stay tuned for updates!

-### How to configure HNSW
+### HNSW configuration parameters

 Currently the only index type is HNSW, so all data objects will be indexed using the HNSW algorithm unless you specify otherwise in your [data schema](/developers/weaviate/configuration/schema-configuration.md).

 - `vectorIndexType` is the ANN algorithm you want to use.
 By default, Weaviate selects `hnsw` -- the Hierarchical Navigable Small World (HNSW) algorithm.
 - `"vectorIndexConfig"`: an object where you can set specific parameters to the chosen vector index type, in this case to hnsw, which has the following parameters: